Women in Love (film): Plot

 The film takes place in 1920, in the Midlands mining town of Beldover.
 Two sisters, Ursula and Gudrun Brangwen, discuss marriage on their way to the wedding of Laura Crich, daughter of the town's wealthy mine owner, Thomas Crich, to Tibby Lupton, a naval officer.
 At the village's church, each sister is fascinated by a particular member of the wedding party – Gudrun by Laura's brother, Gerald, and Ursula by Gerald's best friend, Rupert Birkin.
 Ursula is a school teacher and Rupert is a school inspector; she remembers his visit to her classroom, interrupting her botany lesson to discourse on the sexual nature of the catkin.

 The four are later brought together at a house party at the estate of Hermione Roddice, a rich woman whose relationship with Rupert is falling apart.
 When Hermione devises, as entertainment for her guests, a dance in the "style of the Russian ballet", Rupert becomes impatient with her pretensions and tells the pianist to play some ragtime.
-This sets off spontaneous dancing among the whole group and angers Hermione.
-She leaves.
+This sets off spontaneous dancing among the whole group which angers Hermione and makes her leave.
 When Rupert follows her into the next room, she smashes a glass paperweight against his head, and he staggers outside.
 He discards his clothes and wanders through the woods.
 Later, at the Criches' annual picnic, to which most of the town is invited, Ursula and Gudrun find a secluded spot, and Gudrun dances before some Highland cattle while Ursula sings "I'm Forever Blowing Bubbles".
 When Gerald and Rupert appear, Gerald calls Gudrun's behaviour "impossible and ridiculous", and then says he loves her.
 "That's one way of putting it", she replies.
 Ursula and Rupert wander away discussing death and love.
 They make love in the woods.
 The day ends in tragedy when Laura and Tibby drown while swimming in the lake.